zuozhenggh/learning-library/data-management-library/mysql-se/mysql-cloud/create-dbs/create-dbs.md

 ## Task 1: Create a MySQL DB System - Standalone.

-In this lab, you will create and configure a MySQL Standalone DB System.
+In this Task, you will create and configure a MySQL Standalone DB System.

 1. Open the navigation menu.
 Under Databases ->MySQL, click DB Systems
     ![MDS](./images/04mysql01.png " ")